DaleOrders/AWS-Study-Notes/README.md

   - Can specify particular versions of packages.
 It will ensure things are configured to that end state.
   - Can manipulate OS groups and users.
-  - Can download sources and extract them using authentication.
+  - Can download sources and extract onto the local instance them using authentication.
+  - Run commands
+  - control services

 This is executed as any other command by being passed into the instance as part of the user data and retrieves its directives from the CloudFormation